demml/rusty-logger/Readme.md

 ```

 ## Performance
 Why would we do this when python logging is fine?
 Because we wanted something faster :smile:.
 From our own benchmarks, `Rusty-Logger` tends to be `4.5x` faster than vanilla python logging.
 And while speed may not be mission critical for a few thousands logs, it can be for millions, which many companies deal with on a daily basis.
-Time is money and compute, and we want to save you both :money:.
+Time is money and compute, and we want to save you both :moneybag: :computer:.

 ## Contributing
 While `Rusty-Logger` is production ready out of the box, it is still in it's infancy and is ripe for additional contributions.
 If you'd like to contribute, please see the [contributing](https://github.com/thorrester/rusty-logger/blob/main/CONTRIBUTING.md) guide.